 The continuum hypothesis is based on the mathematics of ‘infinite sets’.
 The prime example of this are the ‘whole’ numbers, that traditionally appear on the number line.

-The problem arises when we ask the question, “how many numbers are on the number line?”.
-This leads to an apparent paradox as reciprocal space between zero and one contains all real numbers.
-Despite this George Cantor, grandfather of fractal geometry, was able to construct a mathematical proof through a process he called ‘bijection’.
+The problem arises when we ask, “how many numbers are on the number line?”.
+This leads to an apparent paradox, as the reciprocal space between zero and one contains all real numbers.
+Despite this, George Cantor, grandfather of fractal geometry, was able to construct a mathematical proof through a process he called ‘bijection’.
 By taking the example of the sets of whole numbers, and comparing it to the real number set, he could determine that the whole number represent an infinite set that is ‘smaller’ than the real numbers.
 However, what he could not determine was how much smaller.

 THE